jmquintana79/python_virtual_environments/README.md

-# anaconda_env
+# Requeriments files for Python virtual environments.

-This is a set of predefined Anaconda "environment.yml" files for different tasks focused on Data Science field.
+For different tasks focused on Data Science field.